huggingface/hub-docs/docs/hub/spaces-overview.md

 * `OAUTH_CLIENT_ID`: the client ID of your OAuth app (public)
 * `OAUTH_CLIENT_SECRET`: the client secret of your OAuth app
+* `OAUTH_SCOPES`: scopes accessible by your OAuth app.
+Currently, this is always `"openid profile"`.
 * `OPENID_PROVIDER_URL`: The URL of the OpenID provider.
 The OpenID metadata will be available at [`{OPENID_PROVIDER_URL}/.well-known/openid-configuration`](https://huggingface.co/.well-known/openid-configuration).